Skip to main content

 • Teeth may feel sensitive to temperature and touch

-• Take ibuprofen 400–600mg if gums are sore
+• Take ibuprofen 400 to 600mg if your gums are sore

-Oral Hygiene (Critical)
+Oral Hygiene (Very Important)

 Why Deep Cleaning Causes Sensitivity

-• Tartar buildup was covering sensitive root surfaces
+• Tartar buildup was covering sensitive root surfaces below the gum line

-• Consistent brushing and flossing speeds healing
+• Consistent brushing and flossing speeds up the healing process

 • Use an antimicrobial or fluoride mouthwash